Macroscopic loops in the loop $O(n)$ model at Nienhuis' critical point: Introduction

 \subsection{Main results for the loop $O(n)$ model}

 As mentioned above, the mathematical understanding of the model is quite limited, and until now, the loop~$O(n)$ model was not shown to exhibit macroscopic loops for~$n\in (1,2]$ at any $x>0$.
 The next theorem states that this holds at Nienhuis' critical point.
-A measure $\bbP$ on loop configurations on $\bbH$ is called an infinite-volume loop measure of parameters $n$ and $x$, if for $\bbP$-almost any loop configuration $\xi$ and any finite subset $\Omega$ of edges of~$\bbH$,
+A measure $\bbP$ on loop configurations on $\bbH$ is called a Gibbs measure for the loop~$O(n)$ model with edge-weight~$x$, if for $\bbP$-almost any loop configuration $\xi$ and any finite subset $\Omega$ of edges of~$\bbH$,